On this page:

 Rooming houses public register

-From Wednesday 3 April, rooming house operators can apply to the Director of Consumer Affairs Victoria to stop the public from seeing their property’s address on the Rooming houses public register.
+Rooming house operators can apply to the Director of Consumer Affairs Victoria to stop the public from seeing their property’s address on the Rooming houses public register.

 The Director will only restrict public access to the address when there are exceptional circumstances.